 Those who come from dysfunctional, broken families with negative or bad family values generally find it challenging to form strong relationships themselves.
 You need to value your family ties which makes you return to your roots no matter where you are.

 When you value bonds and ties, you want to celebrate life, you feel there is a purpose to your existence.
 Man is a social animal and a family unit is at the very core of this pyramid of society.
+The examples of family values only aim to provide a support system that you can rely on, so you don’t have to navigate the adversities of life alone.

 The advantages of family values are that they provide you strength and support during difficult times.
 The disadvantages are that you may find it difficult to break free and lead an independent life if family values are too rigid or tie you down to systems you do not want to follow.